Eileen O’Grady

 The prize, given annually by the Division of Arts & Humanities, recognizes three graduating students who exhibit the spirit of “intellectual adventure.”
 The prize committee reviews undergraduate transcripts for evidence of intrinsic curiosity and other indications that the student deliberately chose an academic path reflecting courage, creativity, and exploration.

-Liu completed a double concentration in English and molecular and cellular biology with a secondary in statistics.
+Liu completed a double concentration in English and molecular and cellular biology.
 He came to Harvard with an interest in health and medicine but quickly fell in love with literature after taking an introductory humanities class.

 Understanding and valuing human life, Liu says, was the throughline connecting courses he took in global health, literature, economics, sociology, ethics, and statistics.